cgoliver/zminerva/README.md

 ###Security
 If you're worried about providing your login credentials to a mysterious program (you damn well should be), have a look at the source code first.
 It's all free and open software.

+###Usage
+At a minimum, you must provide your @mail.mcgill.ca username and password.

+	python3 zminerva.py bob.joe@mail.mcgill.ca mcgillpassword

+In order to receive emails when course statuses change, you must also provide a recipient email, and a gmail username and password.

+	python3 zminerva.py bob.joe@mail.mcgill.ca mcgillpassword bob.joe@hotmail.com robot@gmail.com robotpassword

+In the case above, we login to Minerva using bob.joe@mail.mcgill.ca.
+When statuses change, emails are sent to bob.joe@hotmail.com.
+The emails are sent from robot@gmail.com.
+For more information, run this:

+	python3. zminerva.py -h

 ###Statuses
 1. Unknown
 2. Not active